raspberrychris/chrishainesnew/content/blog/tfl-hack.md

 title = "TFL Hack - tfl.gov.uk's website compromised?"

 +++
-This is a true story about how I stumbled upon an interesting example of a website completely by mistake that I believed had become compromised.
+This is a true story about how I stumbled upon a website completely by mistake that had become compromised.

 ![tfl-homepage-screenshot](/img/tfl-home-page-screenshot.png "TFL Homepage Screenshot")

-Although you can stumble upon websites that are compromised, they generally aren't government websites, so I was quite interested to take a look at this site within Ahrefs to see what was going on.
+Although you can stumble upon websites that are compromised every now and then, they generally aren't government websites, so I was quite interested to take a look at this site within Ahrefs to see what was going on.

 The site in question is tfl.gov.uk.
 This is a website for Transport for London, which runs the underground service in London, UK.